 - To maintain a mismatch in the relationship with you at the bottom.

-If you have been developing your True Self, you will possess an emerging inner radar to sense covert abuse taking place.
+If you have been developing your True Self, you will possess an emerging inner radar to catch the signs of covert abuse.
 On the surface, all seems fine.
 Meanwhile, that dark, heavy feeling of shame descends.
 You become less assertive, less able to say no. You question yourself.
 Your legitimacy.
 Your right to speak out.
 But how did this happen?

 Awareness breaks the cycle.
 Here are five examples of covert narcissistic abuse which are difficult to spot: